tracykteal/msu_al340/README.md

 2. List all of the files in `/bin` that contain the letter 'a'
 3. List all of the files in `/bin` that end with the letter 'o'

-BONUS: List all of the files in '/bin' that contain the letter 'a' and 'c'
+BONUS: List all of the files in '/bin' that contain the letter 'a' or 'c'

 * * * *